-It’s hard to find someone who doesn’t love brisket, but some of us do find it a bit intimidating to prepare at home.
-With all of the barbecue pros who seemed to have mastered the “Art of Brisket” in our heads, there’s a lot of pressure.
+There are so many ways to prepare BBQ beef brisket.
+Whether it’s smoked beef brisket, corned beef brisket, Texas-style smoked brisket, or simply low and slow brisket in the oven.
+For this reason, some of us find it a bit intimidating to prepare at home.
+With all of the barbecue pros and barbecue competition lovers who seemed to have mastered the “Art of Brisket” in our heads, there’s a lot of pressure.

-This guide is here to demystify the different ways you can make brisket at home, from smoking it traditionally to using an Instant Pot.
+This guide is here to demystify the different ways how to cook brisket for the first time at home, from smoking it traditionally to using an Instant Pot.
 First, a little bit of background on brisket.

 What is Brisket?